 As explained above, technical cash flows that are taken into account in the Solvency II net best estimate liabilities are not recognized separately in the EBS.
-Reinsurance payables include a reclassification of ceded outstanding claims estimates from IFRS technical reserves, as these are not included in Solvency II technical provisions.
+Reinsurance payables include a reclassification of ceded outstanding claims estimates from IFRS technical reserves, as these are not included in Solvency II technical provisions, and timing differences.

-For the remaining insurance technical liabilities the method of valuation applied in the Solvency II EBS does not differ from IFRS, however there are reclassifications between line items and timing differences.
+For the remaining insurance technical liabilities the valuation method applied in the Solvency II EBS does not differ from IFRS. however there are reclassifications between line items.

-For further details on IFRS balances and valuation methods applied to insurance technical liabilities, please refer to the following note in the 2016 Financial Statements: Note 2 - Accounting policies, Note 23 - Assumed reinsurance accounts payable and Note 24 - Accounts payable on ceded reinsurance transactions.
+For further details on IFRS balances and valuation methods applied to insurance technical liabilities, please refer to the following notes in the 2018 Financial Statements: Note 2 - Accounting policies, Note 23 - Assumed reinsurance accounts payable and Note 24 - Accounts payable on ceded reinsurance transactions.